First Ever Guests Return to the Canopy Tower

 “Raúl, we’re going to come back when it’s finished,” they promised.

-“I don’t know why, but I started thinking about that last fall,” Arlene recalls.
+“I don’t know why, but I started thinking about that last fall,” Cheryl recalls.
 She looked online and saw that Canopy Family was celebrating its 25th anniversary.
 “And I thought, it’s been 25 years and we still haven’t gone back.
 We better get going!”

 “The diversity of birds is still here,” Arlene notes.
 “It’s a credit to Raúl and his team for preserving this environment.”